turingschool/curriculum-site/module3/lessons/intro-to-a11y.md

 <section class="checks-for-understanding">
 ### Exit Ticket

-In your project groups, file issues for all accessibility concerns that need to be fixed
+In your project, file issues for all accessibility concerns that need to be fixed.
 </section>